whdc/bundle/README.md

 java -cp bundle-0.1.0.jar bundle.Bundle pollex06/pollex06.conf
 ```

 It will take several hours to run to completion.
-Every 10 states it will print something like:
+Every 10 states it will write a short summary of the MCMC state to `pollex06.out` and also to the terminal.
+For example, it will write:

 ```
 --- 540 ---